 That's the assessment of Erik Berglof, the chief economist of the European Bank for Reconstruction and Development (EBRD).

-, Berglof says international financial institutions are concerned that programs that have helped stabilize Western Europe and the United States may be prematurely withdrawn -- creating new impediments to recovery in Central and Eastern Europe.
+In an exclusive interview with RFE/RL, Berglof says international financial institutions are concerned that programs that have helped stabilize Western Europe and the United States may be prematurely withdrawn -- creating new impediments to recovery in Central and Eastern Europe.

 Berglof was speaking, in particular, about large fiscal programs in Western Europe and the United States and support for the banking systems of Western Europe.

 The EBRD, the World Bank, and the European Investment Bank have teamed together on a joint-action plan that complements International Monetary Fund (IMF) loan programs in Central and Eastern Europe.

 Berglof says the most positive results from these efforts have been seen in Hungary, because they were combined with "decisive measures by the government" to deal with budgetary issues.

 "Now we are seeing a clear turn around in Hungary," Berglof says.
 "That is something that shows these programs can be very helpful."